takiyu/tinyndarray/README.md

 In default, most of all operations run in parallel by threads.

-When changing the number of workers, please set `N_WORKERS`.
+When changing the number of workers, please set via `NdArray::SetNumWorkers()`.

 ```
 // Default setting.
 Use all of cores.